 If you are interested in growing Bubba Kush, check out these eight tips to achieve the best, most potent yields.

-1 – Should You Grow Bubba Kush Indoors or Outdoors?
+1 – Should Bubba Kush Be Grown Indoors or Outdoors?

 If you want to enjoy this potent strain with its chocolate and coffee flavors, is it best to grow it inside or outside?
 In truth, you can grow Bubba Kush either indoors or outdoors with excellent results.
 This hardy variety is not too difficult to cultivate, barring the usual differences between the two growing methods.